claws/aioprometheus/README.rst

 `aioprometheus` is a Prometheus Python client library for asyncio-based applications.
-It provides metrics collection and serving capabilities for use with Prometheus and compatible monitoring and alerting systems.
-It upports multiple data formats and pushing metrics to a gateway.
+It provides metrics collection and serving capabilities for use with Prometheus and compatible monitoring systems.
+It supports exporting metrics into text and binary formats and pushing metrics to a gateway.

 `aioprometheus` can be used in applications built with FastAPI/Starlette, Quart, aiohttp as well as networking apps built upon asyncio.